GSK product pipeline redesign

 Iterations

-The same compound could be associated with multiple indications.
-We tried in low fidelity to consolidate this info in a modal showing compound name/ number, associated indication(s), and progress history.
-Unfortunately due to the way data was stored at the time, we were not able to implement this idea.
+A compound could be associated with multiple indications.
+We tried in low fidelity to consolidate compound details into an overlay showing compound name (or number), associated indication(s), and progress history.
+Unfortunately, due to the way data was stored at the time, we were unable to implement this idea.

-To go around this problem, we introduced instead a search function by compound number or name.
+To overcome this issue, we introduced a search feature allowing users to search by compound code number or name.

 A streamlined experience on all devices.